ICD-10 N39.0

 • Chapter 14 — Diseases of the genitourinary system

-• Block N30-N39 — Related conditions
+• Block N30-N39 — Other diseases of the urinary system

 • Code N39.0 — Urinary Tract Infection